vat6kor/Coursera_EmbeddedSystems1_Week1/README.md

 # stats

 stats is a simple module written in C which calculates statistics for a given array of unsigned char data.
-The repository contains 2 files, stats.h and stats.c which contains the implementation and declarations respectively.
+The repository contains 2 files, stats.h and stats.c which contains the declarations and implementations respectively.

 ## metadata